 Jewelry holds deep importance in both tradition and religious beliefs.
 And these ornaments are create from precious stones and metals or a mixture of both.

 Gold is the most popular metal for jewelry making.
 It is durable and does not wear out despite everyday usage.
 Gold is consider valuable to many Hindus.
 Hindus believe that gold has the power to touch anything.

 It is also considered to be a symbol of power and wealth.
 In addition, it is also a symbol of good health, prosperity, and femininity.

 Silver is also another metal that people wear frequently.
 It is standing next to the gold.
 In Hindu culture, gold is worn on the waist.

 During this, you can wear silver till the waist down.
-The bangles, rings, anklets are generally make in silver.
-In tradition silver represents protection from magic.
+The bangles, rings, anklets are generally made in silver.
+In tradition, silver represents protection from magic.
 Many people beliefs that silver stands for Moon or Luna.

 It also symbolizes femininity and motherhood.
 It is believe to help fight negative emotions and improve one’s dreams.